Anna Sofie Bülow

-Anna Sofie von Bülow (1745-1787), was a Danish noble and courtier, known for her love life and unconventional life style, known in history as one of the Three Graces of the Danish royal court.
+Anna Sofie von Bülow (1745–1787), was a Danish noble and courtier, known for her love life and unconventional life style, known in history as one of the Three Graces of the Danish royal court.

 Life

-She was the daughter of Christian Conrad Danneskiold-Laurvig and Dorte Sofie von Holstein and married the courtier baron Frederik Ludvig Ernst von Bülow in 1763.
+She was the daughter of Christian Conrad of Danneskiold-Laurvig and his wife, Dorte Sofie von Holstein and married the courtier, Baron Frederik Ludvig Ernst von Bülow in 1763.